 Spending money is easy.
 So easy.
 A few weekday lunches out, a trip to Target and a 25-percent-off sale at your favorite online store and – poof! – your money is spent.

-If you are trying to save, get ahead or build a life of financial independence, then learning how to stop spending money is essential!
+If you are trying to save money, get ahead or build a life of financial independence, then learning how to stop spending money is essential!
 My top tips to stop spending money will put you one step in the right direction.

 Why We Spend Money